uwcsc/codeybot/docs/CONTRIBUTING.md

 3. Fill in the details of your feature request.

-## Making Features for the Bot
+## Making features for the bot

 1. Before working on a feature, make an issue, as described in the previous section.
-We want to document what people are working on, and so we can avoid two people working on the same feature.
+We want to document what people are working on - we can avoid two people working on the same feature.

 2. If you wish to work on the issue, ask one of the CodeyBot developers to assign you to the issue.